amanda-reed/wicked-problems/project3.md

 ![](bel_detail2.png)

-In the plot above, I showed the two most populous provinces of Belgium in more detail.
+In the plot above, I showed the two most densely populated provinces of Belgium in more detail.
 Detail A shows Antwerpen and its 3 boroughs while Detail B shows Bruxelles and its 19 municipalities.
 For Antwerpen, I used adm3 to show more detail while I used adm4 for Bruxelles because the capital city is not broken into smaller regions until the municipalities are defined.